Human Resources Employment Opportunities

 The Biology Department in the College of Science and Mathematics at the University of Massachusetts Boston seeks to hire an Assistant Professor in the field of Marine Ecology to begin September 1, 2025.
 Successful candidates will be expected to undertake externally funded research in marine ecology defined broadly and to satisfy important teaching needs of the Department of Biology in ecology, zoology, conservation biology, and/or evolution.
 Applicants must have a PhD or equivalent degree and relevant postdoctoral research experience.
 The Assistant Professor hired for this position will direct the research of students at the undergraduate, masters, and doctoral levels, interact with a dynamic group of ecologists and evolutionary biologists, and become an active participant in our Environmental Biology and/or Molecular, Cellular, and Organismal Biology PhD programs.
 Commitment to excellence in teaching at the undergraduate and graduate levels is expected, and the application of innovative pedagogical approaches is highly valued.
 We seek a colleague who will support our goal of ensuring an inclusive, equitable, and diverse workplace.
 We encourage individuals from underrepresented groups in science to apply.

-Assistant Professor (Communication) Communication
+Assistant Professor Nursing

 All official salary offers must be approved by Human Resources.